| |

-intentional misuse, as well as environmental risks if
+poisonings or intentional misuse, as well as

-they make their way into the environment.
+environmental risks if they make their way into the

-Removing these medications from the home eliminates the
+from the home eliminates the possibility of them getting

-possibility of them getting into the wrong hands, thereby
+into the wrong hands, thereby reducing the risks of

-reducing the risks of accidental poisonings and prescription
+accidental poisonings and prescription drug abuse.
+Also,

-through the public collection network means that unwanted
+public collection network means that unwanted

 medications won’t end up down the drain.
-Septic systems and
+Septic systems

-even the wastewater treatment system (sewer) are not
+and even the wastewater treatment system (sewer) are not

 designed to, nor are they capable of, removing all